-4.5.17.3.1 RLS Type-3 TWC GNSS Receiver Operation
+4.5.17.3.14.5.17.7.1 RLS Type-3 TWC GNSS Receiver Operation

-In addition to the beacons normal GNSS receiver operating cycle as defined in section 4.5.5.2 or as defined by the beacon manufacturer if the receiver is designed to be active more frequently than those requirements, the TWC beacon shall:
+In addition to the beacon's normal GNSS receiver operating cycle as defined in section 4.5.5.2 or as defined by the beacon manufacturer if the receiver is designed to be active more frequently than those requirements, the TWC beacon shall when activated with TWC functionality:

-- a) when encoded with TWC functionality (i.e., transmitting an TWC Rotating Field) maintain the GNSS receiver in an active mode of operation such that it can continuously check for receipt of an RLM message and Coordinated Universal Time (UTC), for a minimum period of 1 hour after beacon activation, or until the beacon is deactivated, whichever occurs first; - b) as soon as possible determine UTC from the GNSS receiver and maintain a clock for at least 6 hours from the time the beacon was first activated, to the accuracy of better than three seconds (once UTC has been acquired) or until the beacon is deactivated (if UTC is not acquired see (e) below); - c) [after the first hour and each subsequent hour reactivate the GNSS receiver to check for receipt of an RLM for a minimum period of 15 minutes at M{offset} minutes, with $0 \leq M{\text{offset}} \leq 59$, past the hour until 6 hours has elapsed since the beacon was activated;] - d) [if UTC is not available after the first 30 minutes the beacon shall attempt to establish UTC using the timings detailed in sections 4.5.5.2.
-If UTC is then established the beacon shall continue as per c) and d) above from the next occurrence of UTC M{offset} minutes; and] - e) [after 6 hours has elapsed since beacon activation the beacon shall revert to the GNSS timings in sections 4.5.5.2.]
+- a) ~~when encoded with TWC functionality (i.e., transmitting an TWC Rotating Field)~~ maintain the GNSS receiver in an active mode of operation such that it can continuously check for receipt of an RLM message and Coordinated Universal Time (UTC), for a minimum period of ~~4-3~~ hours after beacon activation, or until the beacon is deactivated, whichever occurs first; - b) as soon as possible determine UTC from the GNSS receiver and maintain a clock for at least ~~6-12~~ hours from the time the beacon was first activated, to the accuracy of better than three seconds (once UTC has been acquired) or until the beacon is deactivated (if UTC is not acquired see (e) below); - c) ~~after the first 3 hours and each subsequent hour reactivate the GNSS receiver to check for receipt of an RLM for a minimum period of 15 minutes at M{offset} minutes, with $0 \leq M{offset} \leq 59$, past the hour until 6-12 hours has elapsed since the beacon was activated;~~ - d) ~~if UTC is not available after the first 30 minutes 3 hours the beacon shall attempt to establish UTC using the timings detailed in sections 4.5.5.2.
+If UTC is then established the beacon shall continue as per c) and d) above from the next occurrence of UTC M{offset} minutes; and~~ - e) ~~after 6-12 hours has elapsed since beacon activation the beacon shall revert to the GNSS timings in sections 4.5.5.2.~~

-[For instance, if the beacon is activated at 03.17h UTC, then the GNSS receiver would remain active until at least 04.17h UTC or the beacon is deactivated if it is deactivated before that time.
-The beacon shall reactivate at the next occurrence of M{offset} past the hour and remain active until at least $M{\text{offset}}+15$, or the beacon is deactivated and it would then reactivate again during the next hour at M{offset} until $M{\text{offset}}+15$, etc. The scheme continues as above until 6 hours has elapsed since beacon activation, that is in this example until 09.17h UTC, at which time the GNSS Receiver reverts to the GNSS timings in section 4.5.5.2.
+~~[For instance, if the beacon is activated at 03:~~17~~^h UTC, then the GNSS receiver would remain active until at least 0406:~~17~~^h UTC or the beacon is deactivated if it is deactivated before that time.
+The beacon GNSS receiver shall reactivate at the next occurrence of M{offset} past the hour and remain active until at least $M{offset}+15$, or the beacon is deactivated and the GNSS receiver it would then reactivate again during the next hour at M{offset} until $M{offset}+15$, etc. The scheme continues as above until 6-12 hours has elapsed since beacon~~ activation, that is in this example until 0915:17h UTC, at which time the GNSS Receiver reverts to the GNSS timings in section 4.5.5.2.
 If the beacon is deactivated, then the entire operation cycle commences again from the beginning when the beacon is next activated.]

-The RLS beacon may contain an internal GNSS receiver capable of receiving and decoding other types of acknowledgment RLM following the same operation cycle as the one described.
+The RLS-TWC beacon may contain an internal GNSS receiver capable of receiving and decoding other types of acknowledgment RLM following the same operation cycle as the one described.

-4.5.17.3.2 [RLS Type-3 TWC (message) Beacon Use of M{offset}]
+4.5.17.3.24.5.17.7.2 [RLS Type-3 TWC (message) Beacon Use of M{offset}]